octaveoclx/mlx/README.md

 This document summarizes the current state of the MLX OpenCL backend, highlighting key features, implemented primitives, and the overall progress.
 The backend aims to provide a complete, high‑performance OpenCL implementation of MLX’s core operations, with a focus on portability and distributed training.

 ---
+2026.7.25

+99% tests passed, 1 tests failed out of 222

+Total Test time (real) = 113.21 sec

+The following tests FAILED:

+	222 - teardown (Not Run)

+So parity tests are almost done, except for:

+    some fallbacks on strange cases of scattering and fp8 conversion linear algebra related to AnyMagma (shouldn't be a problem for all have been done with fixing CLMagma)

 2026.7.24

   96% tests passed, 8 tests failed out of 224